skylarstein/kitten-scraper/README.md

 ## Google Sheets Integration

-Google Sheets integration and Google Sheets API platform access will require a ```client_secret.json``` file.
-[Instructions by pygsheets](https://pygsheets.readthedocs.io/en/stable/authorization.html) will assist you in creating this file.
-Copy ```client_secret.json``` to the kitten-scraper directory.
+Google Sheets integration and Google Sheets API platform access will require a ```client_secret.json``` file:
+1. Sign into your Google account and visit https://developers.google.com/sheets/api/quickstart/python.
+You only need to follow "Step 1" on this page.
+2. Click the "Enable the Google Sheets API" button.
+3. When asked to "Configure your OAuth client", select "Desktop app".
+4. You should then be presented with a "Download Client Configuration" button.
+Click and save the file into the kitten-scraper folder.
+The name of the file is not important, but it does need to match the ```google_client_secret``` entry in your config.yaml file.

 The ```google_spreadsheet_key``` value for config.yaml value can be found in the URL of the mentor spreadsheet.